phalcon/documentation/docs/forms.md

 - - -

 ## Overview
-Phalcon offers a components under the `Phalcon\Forms` namespace that help developers create and maintain forms that can be used to render HTML elements on screen but also perform validations on the input from those elements.
+Phalcon offers components under the `Phalcon\Forms` namespace that help developers create and maintain forms that can be used to render HTML elements on screen but also perform validations on the input from those elements.

 ```php
 <?php